asyncapi/spec-json-schemas/README.md

 ![npm](https://img.shields.io/npm/v/@asyncapi/specs?style=for-the-badge) ![npm](https://img.shields.io/npm/dt/@asyncapi/specs?style=for-the-badge)

+> If you are currently using version 2, check out [migration guideline to version 3](./migrations/Migrate%20to%20version%203.md).
+You might be able to update it without any change.
 # AsyncAPI

 This is a mono repository, which provides all the JSON Schema documents for validating AsyncAPI documents.